PDAL/PDAL/doc/tutorial/docker.rst

 .. seealso::
     The `What is Docker <https://www.docker.com/what-docker>`__ document describes in more detail what exactly Docker is.
-Think of it as a virtualization platform that doesn't have to be "built" every time from scratch like :ref:`vagrant`.
+Think of it as a virtualization platform that doesn't have to be "built" every time from scratch like a Vagrant build would.

 Getting Started
 ------------------------------------------------------------------------------